mozaik-association/mozaik/docs/Contacts Module.md

 - Parent teacher
 - Contact over 63 years old
 - If the contact does not meet any of these rules, then the normal rate applies.
 Hence the importance of completing the information in the contact form
+!!! info

     Each Political party can have its own rule
 ![screenshot 12](img/screen12.png)

 ## Membership renewal